Recovering Injected Astrophysics from the LISA Galactic Double White Dwarf Binaries: How to constrain binary evolution models with

 A counting experiment can be constrained as a Poisson Point Process, with a likelihood representing the possibility that an observed event count ($N$) can occur, relative to the expected value of that event count ($\mu$) according to a model.
 The Poisson likelihood is given by:

 Through Stirling's approximation, one can arrive at the following expression for large numbers of sources:

 The Inhomogeneous Poisson Point Process extends the treatment of a counting experiment, describing the likelihood for both the event rate, and the properties of a set of observations, compared to a given model \citep{moller2003statistical}.
-This is especially useful when our observations ($\gwdets$) have parameter uncertainties characterized by a source likelihood ($\gwL_j(\BinaryParameters) = \pprob(\gwdetj|\BinaryParameters, \FormationParameters)$).
-The Inhomogeneous Poisson Point Process likelihood is the probability, $\pprob(\gwdets|\FormationParameters)$, that the set of individual detections $\gwdetj$ could be observed under an assumed population model characterized by some assumptions $\FormationParameters$.
+This is especially useful when our observations ($\gwdets$) have parameter uncertainties characterized by a source likelihood:

+Let the indices $j$ and $k$ refer to a sample binary from an observed (or injected) and modeled population respectively.